Arm Virtual Hardware Version 2.2.0

 Development Workflow

-Using AVH FVP models enables a flexible approach that combines desktop and cloud-native development tools thus simplifying and accelerating the development of embedded software.
+Using Arm FVP models enables a flexible approach that combines desktop and cloud-native development tools thus simplifying and accelerating the development of embedded software.

 Continuous Integration (CI)